-ADUs are becoming an integral segment of Sierra Madre's housing stock, with 26 applications and 12 building permits issued for ADUs in 2020 alone, and an additional 10 building permits issued in the first eight months of 2021.
-Pursuant to AB 671, the Housing Element includes a new program to further incentivize the production of affordable ADUs, including elimination of development impact fees on ADUs <750 square feet; providing application fee waivers for units deed restricted for low and/or moderate income households; and providing reduced fees for ADUs that incorporate accessibility features.
-The City also plans to re-initiate an amnesty program for
+ADUs are becoming an integral segment of Sierra Madre's housing stock, with 12 building permits issued for ADUs in 2020 and 17 permits issued in 2021.
+Pursuant to AB 671, the Housing Element includes a new program to further incentivize the production of affordable ADUs, including elimination of development impact fees on ADUs <750 square feet and eliminating parking requirements in the R-1 and H zones.
+The City has also re-initiated an amnesty program for accessory dwelling units to bring existing units built illegally up to Code to make them safe and sanitary for current and future tenants.